rsyncOSX/RsyncOSX_archived/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncOSX/blob/master/Licence.MD) ![GitHub Releases](https://img.shields.io/github/downloads/rsyncosx/RsyncOSX/v6.5.6/total) [![Crowdin](https://badges.crowdin.net/rsyncosx/localized.svg)](https://crowdin.com/project/rsyncosx) [![Netlify Status](https://api.netlify.com/api/v1/badges/d375f6d7-dc9f-4913-ab43-bfd46d172eb2/deploy-status)](https://app.netlify.com/sites/rsyncosx/deploys) [![GitHub issues](https://img.shields.io/github/issues/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncOSX/issues)

 RsyncOSX require macOS Catalina 10.15 and later versions of macOS.

 The work on a SwiftUI based version of RsyncOSX has commenced.
 See [SwiftUI, Swift and Storyboard](#swiftui-swift-and-storyboard) for more info.
+There will be released a alpha test version before end of February.
+I am using the alpha version on daily basis now, and it seems to be stable and i does what it is expected to do.
+The UI in the SwiftUI based version is changed, to the better, in my opinion.

 ![](images/main1.png)
 ![](images/main2.png)